Widow of joiner awarded six-figure settlement from former employer

 The widow of a joiner who died from mesothelioma as a result of asbestos exposure was awarded a six-figure settlement from his former employer.

-What Happened: Our client was exposed to asbestos dust while employed as a joiner for Manchester City Council at various times between 1967 and 2008.
+What happened: Our client was exposed to asbestos dust whilst employed as a joiner for Manchester City Council at various times between 1967 and 2008.
 He worked on a number of council sites around the Manchester area including the Collyhurst Estate, Parrs Wood High School and St Chrysostom’s Primary School in Chorlton-on-Medlock.

 Impact: Our client subsequently developed mesothelioma and sadly died.